sinedied/articles/articles/diy/internal-battery-nts-1/internal-battery-nts-1.md

 ![Final result](./assets/final-result.jpg)

-I repurposed an old USB battery I had for this mod, but I still get about 4-5h of battery time.
+This mod is based on an old repurposed USB battery I had, but I still get about 4-5h of battery time.

 I've detailed all the steps below, so you can make the same modification to your own NTS-1.